theemo-tokens/theemo/docs/getting-started.md

 ## For Developers

-Theemo assists your workflow by offer [toolchain support](toolchain/index.md) to automate the data exchange with designers and integrates that output with your [framework](frameworks/overview.md) of choice.
+Theemo assists your workflow by offering [toolchain support](toolchain/index.md) to automate the data exchange with designers and integrates that output with your [framework](frameworks/overview.md) of choice.